 - Eject key (⏏).

-The format for describing shortcuts is [key1]+[key2]+[etc.].
-Where letter keys are cited they are shown as capitals as in the menus but it is not necessary to use the (Shifted) uppercase letter, the lowercase suffices.
+The format for describing shortcuts is [key1]+[key2]+[etc.]; an exception is the notes on menus where shortcuts are cited using the style shown on the menu.
+Where letter keys are cited they are usually shown as capitals as in the menus but it is not necessary to use the (shifted) uppercase letter, the lowercase suffices.